aws-samples/amazon-bedrock-rag-workshop/README.md

 * **Vector Store**: FAISS, LlamaIndex, ChromaDB - available through LangChain

-  In this notebook we are using this in-memory vector-store to store both the embeddings and the documents.
+  Most labs use an in-memory vector-store to store both the docuemnts and their embeddings.
 In an enterprise context this could be replaced with a persistent store such as AWS OpenSearch, RDS Postgres with pgVector, ChromaDB, Pinecone or Weaviate.

 * **Chunking**: Splits of data